darneta/vagrant-dev-php/README.md

 ## Usage Example

-In this example we will run symfony2 inside this container.
+In this example we will run symfony2 inside this box.

 Get symfony2 installer:
 ```bash